Luxurious Cadbury Chocolate Cupcakes

 For the Cadbury Buttercream:

 2 tbsps Bournville cocoa

 Splash of milk

-Make the cupcakes.
-Preheat the oven to 180°C/160°C fan.
+6. Make the cupcakes.
+Preheat the oven to 180c or 160c fan.
 Line a 12 cavity cupcake pan with cupcake liners or place 9 baking cups on a baking tray.
 If using baking cups, ensure that they are oven safe.
 Set aside.

-Melt butter and chocolate together in a double boiler or in the microwave in 30 second blasts, stirring between each time.
-When smooth and completely melted, set aside to cool slightly.
+7. Melt butter and chocolate together in a double boiler or in the microwave in 30 second blasts, stirring between each time.
+When smooth and completely melted, set aside to slightly cool.

-Fit a piping bag with a fine star tip (i used ateco 870), but you can use any tip you like, and fill with buttercream.
-Pipe swirls on the cupcakes and decorate with cut up gold leaf (i applied it on using a small paint brush and a tiny bit of water.)
+14. Fit a piping bag with a fine star tip (i used ateco 870), but you can use any tip you like, and fill with buttercream.
+Pipe buttercream on the cupcakes and decorate with cut up gold leaf (i applied it on using a small wilton paint brush and a tiny bit of water.)
 Snap the wafer sticks in half and slide them into the cupcakes.

-Top with the gelatin bubbles.
-Using a pair of scissors, carefully snip a hole right beside the knot of the balloons.
-They should come away from the gelatin leaving you with a hollow bubble.
+15. Take a pair of scissors and carefully snip a hole right beside the knot.
+The balloon should come away from the gelatine leaving you with a hollow bubble.
 Neatly cut around the knot and pull the balloon out using your fingers.
 Place the bubbles cut side down onto the decorated cupcakes.